wertgarantie-ecom/bifrost-components/stories/documentation/popupComponent/popupComponent.md

 ## Configure the selection popup

 ### Fetch Data
-The popup component currently shows data only if a `data-bifrost-uri` is set as an attribute.
+The popup component fetches data from the value behind the attribute `data-bifrost-uri`.
+If this is not provided, it defaults to `https://wertgarantie-bifrost.herokuapp.com/wertgarantie`.
 The component will fetch a JSON object from this server.
 It also needs the following attributes:
 * `data-device-class`
 * `data-device-price`
 * `data-shop-product-name`
-* `data-client-id` (Client ID specifically for the partner shop)
+* `data-client-id` (specific Client ID for the partner shop)

 which can be set via the attributes within the html tag or via JavaScript
 ```javascript